RedMadRobot/figma-export/README.md

 In the `figma-export.yaml` file you must specify the following properties:
 - `android.mainRes`
+- `android.resourcePackage`
+- `android.mainSrc` if you want generate compose code
 - `android.icons.output` if you want export icons
 - `android.images.output` if you want export images